Homowo: Cuisine

 Cooking for Homowo Saturday begins around 4am on Saturday in most Ga homes to ensure it is ready for sprinkling at 7am.

-Kpekpele
+Kpokpoi

-Kpokpei is prepared from the millet that is grown by the seven priests during Nmaadumo.
+Kpokpoi is prepared from the millet that is grown by the seven priests during Nmaadumo.
 It is turned into dough and eventually steamed.
-Once it cooks, it is kneaded in a wooden bowl and mixed with palm-oil and cooked okro .During the celebration on Saturday, people go around many Ga households in the Gamashie area to share the festal food with them.
+Once it cooks, it is kneaded in a wooden bowl and mixed with palm-oil and cooked okra.
+During the celebration on Saturday, people go around many Ga households in the Gamashie area to share the festal food with them.
 On this day there is traffic and roads are blocked off to accommodate the festival.
-The ingredients for making Kpekpele are simple and few; ground corn/maize, palm-oil, onions, salt and in some Ga houses there’s the inclusion of okra which is optional.
+The ingredients for making Kpekpele are simple and few; ground corn/maize, palm-oil, onions, salt, and in some Ga houses there is the inclusion of okra.

 Diaspora

 Ga people living in Portland, Oregon host the "Portland Homowo & Twins Festival" to celebrate alongside their native counterparts.
 In 2011, the Ga community in the UK took a laudable initiative to join in on the Homowo celebration.